Thinking and Shooting Cinematically with Fujifilm X-E2

 Ambient Light and Flash Combined

-Hey Stanley, can you back up and explain this Ambient Light and under 3 stops thing you mentioned in that last post?
+Hey Stanley, can you back up and explain this Ambient Light and under-stops thing you mentioned in that last post?

-I had a few people write to me asking similar questions.
-So, let’s delve into this subject of ambient light and under or over exposing with a flash.
+A few people wrote to me asking similar questions.
+So, let’s delve into ambient light and under—or over-exposure with a flash.

-Without a flash point the camera at the subject.
-I have my camera set for Matrix Metering, Aperture Priority and this gives me a reading of f/3.5 with 1/10 shutter speed and ISO 200.
-FYI this is not what the setting was in the above photo, this just shows you where to find the reading on the camera.
+Without a flash point, the camera is at the subject.
+My camera is set for Matrix Metering, and Aperture Priority gives me a reading of f/3.5 with a 1/10 shutter speed and ISO of 200.
+FYI, this is not the setting in the above photo; this shows you where to find the reading on the camera.

 Step One: Get An Ambient Reading

-You need a starting place to be your base exposure.
+It would be best to have a starting place, which will be your base exposure.
 Everything else will relate to this exposure.
-I took a picture of the top of my Nikon D3S with a 28-300mm Nikkor lens.
+I, too, have a picture of the top of my Nikon D3S with a 28-300mm Nikkor lens.
 I just pointed across the room for this example.
-With ISO 200 I have a f/3.5 aperture at 1/10 shutter speed.
+With SO 200, I have an f/3.5 aperture at a 1/10 shutter speed.
 This is my Ambient Reading with no flash.

 Step Two: Use your Nikon SB900

-You can use whatever hotshoe flash for your manufacturer you have, but it must be a TTL flash or this will not work as easily.
+You can use whatever hotshoe flash your manufacturer needs, but it must be a TTL flash, or this will not work as efficiently.

 Step Three: Slow or Rear Curtain Sync

-You need to set your flash setting as I have done in the above photo to Slow or Rear Curtain Sync.
-This tells the flash and the camera that please use the Ambient setting on the camera and then add the flash to the exposure without over exposing the photo.
+You need to set your flash setting to Slow or Rear Curtain Sync, as I have done in the above photo.
+This allows the flash and the camera to use the Ambient setting on the camera and then add the flash to the exposure without overexposing the image.

 Fill Flash normal setting (Nikon D3S, ISO 12,800, f/5.6, 1/20, 28-300mm)

-Take a photo with this setting as I did in the photo above here.
-This will basically light everything up.
+Could you take a picture with this setting, as I did in the photo above?
+This will light everything up.
 I am bouncing my flash with the diffusion dome on the flash for this photo.
-It is still getting light from the window, but the flash is filling in everything thing closest to the camera.
-The background is brighter, but since it is further from the flash it is not as bright as the statue.
+It is still getting light from the window, but the flash fills everything closest to the camera.
+The background is brighter but not as bright as the statue since it is further from the flash.

-Step Four: Adjust the flash power under 3 stops
+Step Four: Adjust the flash power under three stops

-The reason I choose to go 3 stops under is this is as low as I can go in TTL mode and the camera figuring it all out for me.
+I choose to go three stops under because this is as low as I can go in TTL mode, and the camera is figuring it all out.

-On the Nikon SB900 you push the button in the far upper left and it will cycle all the way through under and over exposures.
-Stop on the -3.0 EV.
-EV stands for Exposure Value.
+On the Nikon SB900, you push the button in the far upper left, and it cycles through under and overexposes, stopping at -3.0 EV.
+EV st nds for Exposure Value.

 Fill Flash set -3.0 (Nikon D3S, ISO 12,800, f/5.6, 1/30, 28-300mm)

-You can also adjust the camera exposure and the flash exposure and get even more results.
+You can adjust the camera and flash exposure to get even more results.

 Silhouette